MuckRock/documentcloud/docs/api/search.md

 Terms can use `?` to match any single character.
 For example `?oat` will match both goat and boat.
 You may use `*` to match zero or more characters, so `J*` will match J, John, Jane or any other word beginning with a J. You may use these in any position of a term — beginning, middle or end.

+*Note:* This feature is only available to authenticated users.
+You may register for a free account at <https://accounts.muckrock.com/> to use this feature.

 ### Fuzzy Searches

 By appending `~` to a term you can perform a fuzzy search which will match close variants of the term based on edit distance.
 [Edit distance][3] is the number of letter insertions, deletions, substitutions, or transpositions needed to get from one word to another.
 This can be useful for finding documents with misspelled words or with poor OCR.
 By default `~` will allow an edit distance of 2, but you can specify an edit distance of 1 by using `~1`.
 For example, `book~` will match book, books, and looks.

+*Note:* This feature is only available to authenticated users.
+You may register for a free account at <https://accounts.muckrock.com/> to use this feature.

 ### Proximity Searches